imacks/signkey/README.md

 Source of entropy
 -----------------
-PopKey uses the system rand.Reader as its source of entropy.
+NewKey method uses the system rand.Reader as its source of entropy.
 You can change that by simply prepopulate the raw secret with your choice of random data.
 Just make sure it
 is 32 bytes long.